From Kamiya-cho Station, we can walk to Tokyo Tower and a temple with long avenues of stone Jizo figures holding pinwheels.

-Our first stop is Tokyo Tower – a landmark you can see from anywhere in the city.
-From the observation deck, there’s a 360 degree panoramic view.
+Our first stop is the landmark you can see from anywhere in the city – an exact replica of the Eiffel Tower in Paris, except that it’s orange (and slightly taller).
+From the observation deck, there’s a 360° panoramic view.

 Let’s not leave the Kamiyacho area without eating.
 Two of my favorite restaurants in Tokyo are within walking distance: